ericoporto/ags-manual-wiki/Dictionary.md

       Display("has my key!");
     }

-This will add "my-key" key, assign "my-value" to that key and then test whether that key was added successfuly.
+This will add "my-key" key, assign "my-value" to that key and then test whether that key was added successfully.

 *See Also:* [Dictionary.Get](Dictionary#get),
 [Dictionary.Set](Dictionary#set)